RedHatQE/firewatch/README.md

   - BEHAVIOR:
     - `"false"`: The `firewatch-report-issues` step will not fail with a non-zero exit code when test failures are found.
     - `"true"`: The `firewatch-report-issues` step will fail with a non-zero exit code when test failures are found.

+- `FIREWATCH_DEFAULT_JIRA_EPIC` [OPTIONAL]
+  - The default Jira epic to report issues to where the "jira_epic" value is set to "!default".
+  - Also where success stories are reported.

 ### Local Usage